Constructor-io/constructorio-client-javascript/README.md

 ## 4. Retrieve Results

-After instantiating an instance of the client, three modules will be exposed as properties to help retrieve data from Constructor.io: `search`, `autocomplete`, and `recommendations`.
+After instantiating an instance of the client, four modules will be exposed as properties to help retrieve data from Constructor.io: `search`, `autocomplete`, `recommendations` and `tracking`.

 ### Search